CMU-313/CMU-313.github.io/docs/recitations/reci5-team-dysfunction.md

 * Reinforce the knowledge of team dysfunction issues and mitigation strategies.

 ## Part 0: Preparation
 Use the [number generator to get a random number from 1-7](https://numbergenerator.org/randomnumbergenerator/1-7) that will determine your role.
-Keep your role secret from the other people in your group!

-To know how you are supposed to act, reference the **Roles & personality traits** section ([link](https://deploy-preview-111--17313.netlify.app/recitations/reci5-team-dysfunction/#roles-personality-traits)) for the role description based on your number.
+To know how you are supposed to act, reference the [**Roles & personality traits** section](https://deploy-preview-111--17313.netlify.app/recitations/reci5-team-dysfunction/#roles-personality-traits) for the role description based on your number.

-## Part 1: Trade-off and task planning meeting (15 minutes)
+## Part 1: Skit planning (15 minutes)
+You will be planning a 3-5 minute skit to perform in front of the class.
+Your skit will be about a team that is finding a tool to support the payment system of your graduate application.
+Here are some ideas of what the skit can include:
-As a team, research and find a tool to support the payment system of your graduate application.
-Compare the strengths and weaknesses of the tools.
-At the end of this activity, your group should have agreed on a tool to use.
-At the same time, assign each member a task to do to integrate the payment system into the graduate application.
+* Researching tools to support the payment system
+* Comparing the strengths and weaknesses of the tools
+* Trying to agree on a tool to use
+* Assigning each member a task to do to integrate the payment system into the graduate application

-!!!
-Warning
-	As part of the preparation, each team member should have a role assigned.
-Each member should keep their role secret and try to act accordingly during the meeting.
-Try to identify the roles played by your team members and, if possible, fix the dysfunction.
+Have fun with the skit!

-## Part 2: Trade-off and task planning meeting (10 minutes)
+## Part 2: Skit performance (15 minutes)
-As a group, discuss the following questions:
+You will perform the skits in front of the class.
+As a class, try to guess for each performer:

-1. What dysfunctional characteristic did your teammates display?
+* What dysfunctional characteristic did your teammates display?
-2. How would you handle those dysfunctional characteristics in future situations?
-3. Prepare responses for the questions in part 3.
-Some of the questions will have already been addressed by the group discussion.

 ## Part 3: Trade-off and task planning meeting (20 minutes)
-As a class, discuss the following questions:
+As a class, for each dysfunctional characteristic, discuss the following questions:

-1. Was the meeting effective?
-Why?
-Or why not?
-2. What team dysfunctions did you observe during the meeting?
+* How would you handle the dysfunctional characteristics in future situations?
-3. Are you able to identify the roles played by the other members of the pair?
-What problems can be caused by this behavior?
+* What problems can be caused by this behavior?
 Can you think of mitigation strategies and solutions to avoid them?

 ## Part 4: Submit on Gradescope
-To receive participation for this activity, please complete the quiz on Gradescope ([link](https://www.gradescope.com/courses/703665/assignments/4106622)).
+To receive participation for this activity, please complete the [quiz on Gradescope]((https://www.gradescope.com/courses/703665/assignments/4106622)).

 ## Roles & personality traits
 Here’s a description of the roles and the behavior each role has.